 - The Companion Card is a credit-card sized photo ID card issued to people with a significant disability who require attendant care support from a companion to participate at venues that have signed on as a participating Business Affiliate.

 - Cardholders present their Companion Card when booking or purchasing a ticket from a participating Business Affiliate.
 The Business Affiliate will recognise the Companion Card and issue the cardholder with a second ticket for their companion at no charge.

 Why has it been developed?

 The Companion Card was first introduced by the Victorian Government in 2003 as a response to concerns from people with disability that the pricing policies of some entertainment, leisure and recreation venues were discriminatory.

 People with a disability, who require attendant care support, are often required to pay two admission fees (one for themselves and another for their companion) when, without the support of the companion, they would not be able to participate at the venue or activity.
-The Companion Card was developed to remove this barrier to participation.
+The Companion card was developed to remove this barrier.

 The ACT Government is committed to ensuring people with disability have the opportunity to participate equally in community life and has adopted the Companion Card Program as a further way of upholding this right.